SOC 2 Type II compliance at Exclaimer

 Exclaimer's SOC 2 Type II report covers three of the five trust service criteria:

-Security (Common Criteria): Protection of systems and customer data against unauthorized physical and logical access.
+• Security (Common Criteria): Protection of systems and customer data against unauthorized physical and logical access.

-Availability: Operation and uptime of the service as committed to customers.
+• Availability: Operation and uptime of the service as committed to customers.

-Confidentiality: Protection of information designated as confidential by the customer.
+• Confidentiality: Protection of information designated as confidential by the customer.

 Processing Integrity and Privacy aren’t in scope.
 Privacy controls for personally identifiable information are covered by our broader information security program and the data protection obligations set out in our customer agreements.

-Exclaimer’s SOC 2 Type II report
+Who audits Exclaimer's SOC 2 Type II report?

 Our SOC 2 Type II audits are conducted annually by BARR Advisory, an AICPA-registered audit firm.
 Our most recent report was issued in February 2026 and covers the Security, Availability, and Confidentiality trust service criteria.

-Scope | Audit cadence |
+Audit cadence

-Our report covers the development, operation, and support of Exclaimer's cloud-hosted email signature management platform.
-This includes the infrastructure, processes, and personnel involved in delivering the service. | Annual Type II audits across a continuous 12-month observation period.
-Controls are tested by the auditor against the trust service criteria in scope, with evidence collected throughout the audit window. |
+Annual Type II audits across a continuous 12-month observation period.
+Controls are tested by the auditor against the trust service criteria in scope, with evidence collected throughout the audit window.

 Exclaimer meets the three trust service criteria in scope of our SOC 2 Type II report through a combination of platform architecture, operational controls, and continuous monitoring.
 The summaries below describe how each criterion is implemented across our cloud platform.